dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 The planning tab is for preparing routes for robot autonomy.

 ### 4.3.1 Creating your route
-Before starting, ensure that you have our localized your robot to the map. <br>
+Before starting, ensure that you have our localized your robot to the map.
+Refer to <a href="#">Section 4.2.3</a> for a guide on robot localization. <br>
 At the bottom right corner of your screen, select on the 'App Route' button.

 <img src="img/add-route-button.jpg" style="width: 300px;" /><br>